xjarodx/SQL/README.md

 This repository contains the SQL homework assignment for UNC's Data Analytics program.
-This sql project demonstrates database creation, creating/altering tables, searching/selecting/updating data, and joining information from different tables.
+This sql project uses data from Sakila to demonstrate database creation, creating/altering tables, searching/selecting/updating data, and joining information from different tables.